 This Ultimate Greek Meze Platter will for sure impress your guests!
 By adding some traditional Greek spreads, veggies, and lots of pita bread, you can easily re-create this platter at home for YOUR next party!
+Check out more finger food appetizers here!

 Being Greek, I have had plenty different types of meze in my life.
 Some have been better than others but as long as there is lots of pita bread, feta cheese and tzatziki I am a happy girl.

-What Is A Meze Platter?
+What Is Meze?

 Meze or "mezze" are simply known as small dishes.
 These small dishes or small plates are typically served as appetizers before your meal in many parts of the world especially the Mediterranean.
 Some are hot, some cold, some spicy all finger food friendly!